SFPC/code-paper-scissors/_posts/2019-02-06-meet-the-students.md

 ---
 title: Meet the students of Code-Paper-Scissors
-subtitle: "Code-Paper-Scissors at School for Poetic Computation"
+subtitle: Code-Paper-Scissors at School for Poetic Computation
 ---

 # Meet the students of Code-Paper-Scissors